jpikl/cfxnes/dbg/README.md

 # CFxNES Debugger

-Tool for debugging of NES ROM images using [CFxNES emulator](../README.md).
+Tool for debugging of NES ROM images using the [CFxNES emulator](../README.md).

 ## Usage